antononcube/Raku-DSL-Bulgarian/README.md

 This Raku package facilitates the specification of computational workflows using natural language commands in Bulgarian.

-Using the Domain Specific Languages (DSLs), executable code is generated for different programming languages: Julia, Python, R, Raku, and Wolfram Language.
+From commands given in specific (natural) Domain Specific Languages (DSLs) executable code is generated for different programming languages:
+Julia, Python, R, Raku, and Wolfram Language (aka Mathematica.)

 Translation to other natural languages is also done: English, Korean, Russian, and Spanish.